 Technology is keeping us all awake.
 Games, TVs, laptops, iPads, and mobile phones stimulate the brain through the activity itself and the bright light they emit.

 Switching off can be difficult and takes willpower.
 But late-night calls and messages are guaranteed to disrupt your sleeping patterns.

 Set a boundary for yourself and with your friends, like no Whatsapping after a certain time.
 If you don’t trust yourself to switch off, put your phone on flight mode before bed.
 You could also give it to your parent or roommate to hide until the morning.

-If worry about upcoming events or reliving past events is causing sleep problems for you, try writing in a journal or scheduling time to talk to someone you trust about what’s bothering you.
+If worrying about upcoming events or reliving past events is causing sleep problems for you, try writing in a journal.
+Or schedule time to talk to someone you trust about what’s bothering you.

 It might be worth taking a look at some of the choices you make every day to see if they might be affecting your sleep.

 Watch your diet

 Eat regular, healthy meals.
 Milk, bananas and turkey contain an amino acid (tryptophan) which is sleep prompting.